Adolf Schlatter: Biography

 Schlatter became particularly well known for his analysis of the New Testament, which was accessible to a broad audience.
 He was adamant about the manifestation of God in nature and in Jesus Christ, and this conviction led him to a criticism of the theophilosophical ideas of German idealism.
 His down-to-earth interpretation of the Bible also brought Schlatter into conflict with the contemporary school of thought in the Evangelical Church in Germany.
 In addition, Schlatter worked towards the development of a theory of knowledge with which he could reconcile his religious convictions.

 Becoming professor in Berlin in the 1890s saw Schlatter became the academic "counterpart" of Adolf von Harnack.
 The latter in later times acknowledged Schlatter's sharp mind and penetrating ability to critique his work, even expressing sorrow when Schlatter left Berlin for Tübingen.
 One significant event in the Berlin years that caused great tension, not just in Berlin, but in the whole of liberal Germany is worth mentioning.
 Robert Yarbrough describes this event as follows:

-"In 1895 Adolf Schlatter took part in a Protestant convention producing a declaration decrying the overwhelming dominance of theological liberalism on theological faculties in Germany at the time.
-To Schlatter’s surprise a storm of protest arose among his Berlin colleagues, who felt that the declaration was damaging to the status and high honor of the professional office.
-Even after a lively faculty meeting, however, Schlatter could not bring himself to regret his involvement in the convention saying: ‘For me the choice stands sharply defined: God’s believing community or professional colleagues?
-And my decision was as clear as the choice ... faith is more than knowledge, and church more than faculty’". p100.

 Schlatter had a deep impact on numerous students (see the discussion about Dietrich Bonhoeffer below).
 His approach to faith, science and biblical criticism was a breath of fresh air for numerous theology students, giving them hope in an otherwise anti-supernatural intellectual environment, where all that remained of the New Testament was a "historical Jesus" offering the highest moral ideals for society.